High-Quality EBSD Sample Preparation

 What is EBSD analysis?

-Electron backscatter diffraction (EBSD) is a SEM (scanning electron microscopy) technique which can be used to investigate the structure of crystallographic materials [1-4].
-It is known as a "surface" technique, because diffraction of the backscattered electrons occurs only within tens of nanometers of the sample surface.
-Therefore, to obtain EBSD patterns, the sample surface should be crystalline and free of any damage or contamination from preparation.
+Electron backscatter diffraction (EBSD) is a SEM (scanning electron microscopy) technique which can be used to investigate the microstructure of crystalline materials down to the nanoscale [1-5].
+It is referred to as a "surface" technique, because diffraction of the backscattered electrons occurs only within tens of nanometers just below the sample surface.
+Reliable EBSD analysis depends greatly on high-quality sample preparation so that good Kikuchi patterns are obtained.
+Therefore, to obtain these patterns, the sample surface should be crystalline and have no damage or contamination resulting from the preparation.

 Challenges of EBSD sample preparation

-Normally to prepare a specific region of a material, such as a cross section, for analysis, methods like focused ion beam (FIB) are used.
-However, these methods typically do not allow accurate and reliable analysis of “mixed” or composite materials when using techniques like EBSD.
-The problem is deformation below the surface which leads to a curtaining effect [5].
-This effect is especially problematic for multi-phase composite materials, as each material has different properties and milling behavior [5].
-FIB preparation can result in varying thicknesses for the various materials and cause the resulting sample surface to have lines or be irregular and rough (curtaining effect).
+To prepare regions or cross-sections of a material for SEM-based analysis, often focused ion-beam (FIB) milling is used.
+However, this method is rather slow, requires a lot of expertise, and has significant limitations when preparing large areas of multiphase composite materials for EBSD.
+Because FIB can cause significant localized heating and damage, it changes significantly the local surface structure of the sample compared to the bulk.
+This effect is especially problematic for multiphase composite materials, as each material has different properties and milling behavior.
+FIB preparation can result in varying thicknesses for each type of material in the composite and cause the resulting sample surface to have lines or be irregular and rough (curtaining effect) [6].

 Methods